-(t) Future Accounting Changes
+(s) Future Accounting Changes

-At October 31, 2020 a number of standards, interpretations, and amendments have been issued by the IASB, which are not effective for these financial statements.
-Those which could have an impact on the Credit Union's consolidated financial statements are discussed below:
+At October 31, 2021 a number of standards, interpretations, and amendments have been issued by the IASB, which are not effective for these financial statements.
+The Credit Union does not expect there to be an impact on the consolidated financial statements.